0x9ONU/Obsidian-Notes/Calculus 2/6.1 - Inverse Functions + Derivates/Day 3.md

 - Step 1
 	- $f'(x) = 9x^2 + 8x + 6 > 0$ for all $x \epsilon R$
 	- $f(x)$ is an increasing function
+	- Thus $f(x)$ is a one to one fucntion AND is invertible
+- Step 2
+	-
 ```
 ```